centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 !!!note
     Though Centrifuge protocol based on Protobuf schema in example above we published a JSON message into a channel.
 By default, we can only send JSON to connections since default protocol format is JSON.
 But we can switch to Protobuf-based binary protocol by connecting to `ws://localhost:8000/connection/websocket?format=protobuf` endpoint – then it's possible to send binary data to clients.

-## Asynchronous message passing
+## Async message passing

-While Centrifuge mostly shines when you need channel semantics it's also possible to send any data to connection directly – to achieve bidirectional communication, just what a native WebSocket provides.
+While Centrifuge mostly shines when you need channel semantics it's also possible to send any data to connection directly – to achieve bidirectional asynchronous communication, just what a native WebSocket provides.

 To send a message to a server one can use the `send` method on the client-side: